VIP5: Towards Multimodal Foundation Models for Recommendation: Experiments

 \subsection{\mbox{Performance on Different Task Groups (RQ1)}}

-In this section, we conduct parameter-efficient tuning for MFM on multimodal personalized prompts from all the three task groups.
-For each task group, one seen prompt during training and one unseen prompt is selected to perform evaluation.
-The performance comparison with the aforementioned baselines are provided in Table~\ref{tab:sequential}, Table~\ref{tab:direct}, and Table~\ref{tab:explanation}.
+In this section, we conduct parameter-efficient tuning for VIP5 on multimodal personalized prompts from all the three task groups.
+For each task group, we select one seen and one unseen prompt for evaluation.
+Performance comparisons with baselines are presented in Table~\ref{tab:sequential}, \ref{tab:direct}, and \ref{tab:explanation}.

 \textbf{Sequential Recommendation.~} As shown in Table~\ref{tab:sequential}, we adopt Prompt A-3 and Prompt A-9 to evaluate the performances of different approaches.
-From the table, we can see that MFM is able to achieve better performances than all sequential recommendation baselines on all the four experiment datasets, among which a relatively large gap can be observed on \emph{Sports} and \emph{Clothing} datasets.~The results show that our parameter-efficient tuning strategy works effectively on the sequential recommendation task group.
+From the table, we can see that VIP5 is able to achieve better performances than all sequential recommendation baselines on all the four experiment datasets, among which a relatively large gap can be observed on \emph{Sports} and \emph{Clothing} datasets.~The results show that our parameter-efficient tuning strategy works effectively on the sequential recommendation task group.

-\textbf{Direct Recommendation.~} For the direction recommendation task group, we use Prompt B-5 and Prompt B-8 as input multimodal personalized prompts to evaluate different methods.
-We present performance comparison in Table~\ref{tab:direct}, where we can find that MFM is capable of beating all baselines on \emph{Sports}.
-On \emph{Toys}, \emph{Beauty}, and \emph{Clothing} datasets, MFM achieves slightly lower HR@10 performances but still outperforms all baselines on other metrics.
+\textbf{Direct Recommendation.~} For the direction recommendation task group, we evaluate different methods using Prompt B-5 and Prompt B-8 as input multimodal personalized prompts.
+Table~\ref{tab:direct} presents the performance comparison, showing VIP5 outperforming all baselines on \emph{Sports}.
+While VIP5 achieves marginally lower HR@10 on \emph{Toys}, \emph{Beauty}, and \emph{Clothing} datasets, it still surpasses all baselines on other metrics.

 \textbf{Explanation Generation.~} Table~\ref{tab:explanation} illustrates the performance comparison for explanation generation task group.
 In the table, Prompt C-12 are applied to evaluate all methods under hint feature word setup, while Prompt C-3 targets at direct explanation generation with only the given user--item pair.
-The experimental results indicate that MFM outperforms other baselines when equipped with the multimodal personalized Prompt C-3.
-For Prompt C-12, MFM achieves superior performances than P5 across all datasets in terms of all metrics and has the highest ROUGE1, ROUGE2, ROUGEL scores of the four experimental datasets.
+The experimental results indicate that VIP5 outperforms other baselines when equipped with the multimodal personalized Prompt C-3.
+For Prompt C-12, VIP5 achieves superior performances than P5 across all datasets in terms of all metrics and has the highest ROUGE1, ROUGE2, ROUGEL scores of the four experimental datasets.